 If you ever tried play money games online, you know that players just love to gamble and put all of their chips in middle preflop.
 This is simply the case because they don’t risk anything.
 The story in real money games is a bit different.
 Well, maybe not at nl2, but higher it is.
 While you will still find crazy players that want to gamble and just shove preflop, it is by far more common that players will want to play postflop.

 Even though postflop is where the majority of the action happens, this is not always the case.

-You can go all in before the flop, but should you?
-If there is enough money already in the pot, then going all in preflop with what you believe is a better hand than the opponents, then you should definitely go all in.
-How much money needs to be in the middle depends on the type of the game you are playing and your stack to pot ratio.
+If there is enough money already in the pot and you believe to have the best hand, then you should go all in preflop.
+How much money needs to be in the middle, for going all-in to be a correct play, depends on the type of the game you are playing and your stack to pot ratio.

 It is crucial to differentiate different types of poker and how much different ranges are for going all in.
 Cash games play differently as the stacks are deeper.
 On the other hand, in tournaments, especially the ones with faster blind increase structure, you are often short stacked.